danyu1/GameDesign/README.md

-# GameDesign - "X"
+# GameDesign - ""

 Conceptualizing, designing, and planning the development of a large-scale web or mobile application/game

 ## Introduction 🎮:

-Even to this day classics like connect 4, tic-tac-toe, and pong are played as a quick and simple pass time either in between study sessions or even in class.
-"X" aims to provide a refreshing take on classic games that provided entertainment to all of us in our previous years and presumably in our years to come.
+Even to this day classics like connect 4, tic-tac-toe, and pong are played as a quick and simple pass time either in between study sessions or even in class. "" aims to provide a refreshing take on classic games that provided entertainment to all of us in our previous years and presumably in our years to come.
 With the hopes of providing a new layer of depth to your favorite games, users will become more hooked than ever before.

 - **Pong 2.0**